djthorpe/YouTubePlayerKit/README.md

 ![Logo](https://raw.github.com/djthorpe/YouTubePlayerKit/master/etc/screenshot.png)

-There are some third party dependencies within the project, so when you clone it you will then need to synchronize the submodules as follows:
+There are some third party dependencies within the project, so when you clone it you will then need to synchronize the submodules before you build:

 ```
+git clone git@github.com:djthorpe/YouTubePlayerKit.git
+cd YouTubePlayerKit
-git submodule sync --init --recursive
+git submodule update --init --recursive
+etc/build-release.sh
 ```

 ## Compiling and using the project - MacOS